-DESIGN COLUMN #4: AMY SIEGEL AND JUDDMENT DAY
+DESIGN COLUMN #4: AMIE SIEGEL AND JUDDMENT DAY

 Spring 2016, the artist Amie Siegel gave an Artists on Artists talk for the Dia Art Foundation about Donald Judd.
 And about Judd furniture.
 All the crossover types were there to watch Amie speak.
 Simon Castets, director of the Swiss Institute.
 Cole Akers, from the Philip Johnson Glass House.
 Curator Alexandra Cunningham Cameron.
 Artist and architect Susan Horowitz.
 Design-world denizen turned Dia curator Kelly Kivland was the mistress of ceremonies.